|

 Soy Story: Can Supplements Help Diabetics Avoid Heart Disease? - WebMD,

-levels were significantly lower after the six weeks of soy supplements than
+significantly lower after the six weeks of soy supplements than it was when

-it was when measured after taking the inactive placebo drug.
-Among their
+measured after taking the inactive placebo drug.
+Among their findings: LDL

-findings: LDL or "bad cholesterol" levels decreased significantly with the
+or "bad cholesterol" levels decreased significantly with the soy"

 -